conda/conda/docs/source/dev-guide/deep-dive-solvers.md

    solver to add all installed packages to the update list).

-All of those sources of information produce a number a of `MatchSpec` objects, which are then combined and modified in very specific ways depending on the command-line flags and their origin (e.g. specs coming from the pinned packages won't be modified, unless the user asks for it explicitly).
+All of those sources of information produce a number a of `MatchSpec` objects, which are then combined and modified in very specific ways depending on the command line flags and their origin (e.g. specs coming from the pinned packages won't be modified, unless the user asks for it explicitly).
 This logic is intricate and will be covered in the next sections.
 A more technical description is also available in {ref}`solver_state_specification`.